OpenNebula/vOneCloud-docs/source/simple_cloud_deployment/import_vcenter.rst

 .. _operations_on_templates:
 .. _vmtemplates_and_networks:

-When a VMware VM Template is imported, vOneCloud will detect any virtual disk and network interface within the template.
-For each virtual disk, vOneCloud will create an vOneCloud image representing each disk discovered in the template.
-In the same way, vOneCloud will create a network representation for each standard or distributed port group associated to virtual network interfaces found in the template.
-The imported vOneCloud VM templates can be modified selecting the VM Template in ``Virtual Resources --> Templates`` and clicking on the Update button, so the resulting VMs are adjusted to user needs.
+When a VMware VM Template is imported, OpenNebula will detect any virtual disk and network interface within the template.
+For each virtual disk, OpenNebula will create an image representing each disk discovered in the template.
+In the same way, OpenNebula will create a network representation for each standard or distributed port group associated to virtual network interfaces found in the template.
+The imported OpenNebula VM templates can be modified selecting the VM Template in ``Virtual Resources --> Templates`` and clicking on the Update button, so the resulting VMs are adjusted to user needs.

 Among other options available through the Sunstone web interface: